Textualize/rich/docs/source/live.rst

 2. New Renderable
 ~~~~~~~~~~~~~~~~~

-You can also provide constant new renderable to :class:`~rich.live.Live` using the :meth:`~rich.live.Live.update` function.
+You can also provide a new renderable to :class:`~rich.live.Live` using the :meth:`~rich.live.Live.update` function.
 This allows you to
-completely change what is rendered live.
+completely change the live display.

 **Example**::